-The detachable hose/bladder is quite important when considering the ease of cleaning, and the Pro has it.
+A detachable hose/bladder is quite important when considering the ease of cleaning, and the Pro has it.
 This setup makes it very easy to remove the bladder from the bag and give it a thorough cleaning.
-On other bags, you have to pull the hose out of a tight hole that it is routed through.
-This is kind of a hassle and a little more difficult than it sounds.
-With the EVOC pack, you can pull the bladder out and give it a proper scrubbing.
+On other bags, you have to pull the hose out of a tight hole that it is routed through from the interior.
+While this isn't a dealbreaker, it's certainly a hassle.
+With this EVOC pack, you can easily pull the bladder out separate from the hose and give it a proper scrubbing.
 Every so often, you can also remove the hose and give that a nice once-over with a pipe cleaner.
-The slider-style opening at the top of the bladder also opens nice and wide for reaching inside the bladder and scrubbing it down.
-The HydraPak bladder is also claimed to be top-rack dishwasher safe.
+The slider-style opening at the top of the bladder opens nice and wide for reaching inside the bladder and scrubbing it down, and it's also claimed to be top-rack dishwasher safe.

 The rest of the bag is easy to clean as well.
-The material has a water-resistant feel to it and it will be quite easy to clean with a rag and some cleaner, or even blast out with a hose.
+The material has a water-resistant feel to it and is quite easy to clean with a rag and some cleaner, or even blast out with a hose.

-At $120, the EVOC pack is expensive.
-We tested some other options that are about half of the price of the Hip Pack Pro.
-That said, we feel the quality of the design and features do justify the higher price tag.
+This pack is expensive — we tested some other options that are about half of the price of the Hip Pack Pro.
+That said, the quality of the design and features do justify the higher price tag.
 This is a well-executed piece that works very well on the trail.
 We love it.

-The EVOC Hip Pack Pro 3L took home top honors as our Editor's Choice Hip Pack.
-EVOC delivered as very well-designed pack that is exceptionally comfortable, easy to use, and sensible.
-The bag is compact and stealthy enough to work well on hot laps.
-It holds enough water to log some big miles.
-The hydration bladder system is well-executed and the pack is easy to clean.
-In other words, the Hip Pack Pro does just about everything well and it should be on the top of your wish list.
+The EVOC Hip Pack Pro 3L takes home top honors as our Editors' Choice Winner.
+EVOC delivers a very well-designed pack that is exceptionally comfortable, easy to use, and sensible.
+The bag is compact and stealthy enough to work well on hot laps, yet also holds enough water to log some big miles.
+The hydration bladder system is well-executed, and the pack is easy to clean.
+In other words, the Hip Pack Pro does just about everything well, and it should be on the top of your wish list.